chipster/chipster-openshift/k3s/change-k3s-version.md

 popd
 ```

 Configure Chipster to store data in these directories.
-Unfortunately there are to different configuration paths for the database: one for Chipster to create a hostPath volume (e.g. `databases.auth.hostPath`), and another for the database to use that volume (e.g. 'auth-postgresql.persistence.existingClaim`):
+Unfortunately there are to separate configuration sections for each database: one for Chipster to create a hostPath volume (e.g. `databases.auth.hostPath`), and another for the database itself to use that volume (e.g. 'auth-postgresql.persistence.existingClaim`):

 ```yaml
 deployments: